oslabs-beta/periqles/README.md

 <h1 align="center">periqles</h1>
 <p align="center">
-  A React form library for GraphQL.
+  Painless forms for GraphQL.
   <br />
     <a href="">Demo →</a>
 </p>

-<p>periqles is a form component library that makes collecting user input to commit mutations in a GraphQL API easy, fast, and DRY.
-Periqles introspects the project's schema and intuits the input fields, data types, and optimal UI for a given mutation, abstracting away the input element organization, state management, and API calls needed to create a form so that you can be free to focus on the business logic of your application.
-Supports Relay and Apollo clients.</p>
+<p>Periqles is a React component library for Relay and Apollo that makes it easy to collect user input.</p>

+<p>Periqles abstracts away the dirty work of form creation — with override switches built in for the design-conscious developer — so you can be free to focus on business logic.
+Given the name of a GraphQL mutation, periqles introspects the project's schema and intuits a form to match it.
+No more fussing with React state management or HTML/CSS — just drop in a `<PeriqlesForm />` tag and go on with your life.</p>

 >*“Having knowledge but lacking the power to express it clearly is no better than never having any ideas at all.”
 -- Pericles*